 4. Fireworks from O’Steen Beach and East Jetties

 The East Jetties viewing area is represented in orange on the map.
-This is a nice and uncrowded spot to see the fireworks.
+This is a quiet, uncrowded option with a more distant view of the fireworks.

-As you can see from the map, it’s a more of a distant view then the other spots but it’s still a pretty and peaceful place to watch from if you want to avoid the traffic in the Harborwalk and Highway 98 area but are not up for the walking required at Norriego Point.
+As you can see from the map, it’s a more distant view than the other spots, but it’s still a peaceful place to watch if you want to avoid the traffic around Harborwalk Village and Highway 98 and you don’t want the walk required to reach Norriego Point.

-The East Jetties are located off Gulf Shore Drive but you will reach them shortly before the Norriego Point parking lot.
-Look for a sign on the left of Gulf Shore Drive that says “O’Steen Public Beach”.
-If you put that in Google Maps it will also take you there.
-It is street parking only and the City of Destin charges $20 for 5 hours at these spaces.
+O’Steen Beach is located off Gulf Shore Drive shortly before the Norriego Point entrance.
+Look for a sign on the left that says “O’Steen Public Beach.”
+If you enter that in Google Maps, it will take you there.
+This is street parking only, and the City of Destin charges $20 for up to five hours at these spaces.

-Walk the path from the beach access until you reach the waters edge and choose a spot anywhere along the water.
-I like to walk all the way to the rocks and watch from there but any spot is good if you don’t want to go out that far.
-The fireworks will not look as big from here but it’s a nice quiet option if you need it.
+Walk the path from the beach access until you reach the water’s edge and choose a spot anywhere along the shoreline.
+I like to walk all the way to the rocks, but you don’t have to go that far.
+The fireworks will look smaller from here, but it’s a solid quiet option if you need one.

-This walking time lapse video shows the walk out to O’Steen Beach.
-This video goes all the way to the last set of jetties but you can stop before the first set for the best fireworks view.
+This walking time-lapse video shows the walk out to O’Steen Beach.
+It goes all the way to the last set of jetties, but you can stop before the first set for the best fireworks view.

 5. Fireworks from a Destin Harbor Boat Cruise

-Fireworks cruises are a great option if you want to be on a boat right underneath them.
-Since the fireworks are set off from the water, this is the closest you will get to the launch spot.
-Most of the Fireworks cruises will start and end at the docks of Harborwalk Village and the Destin Boardwalk.
+Fireworks cruises are a great option if you want to be on a boat right underneath the show.
+Since the fireworks are launched from the water, this is the closest you can get to the launch area.
+Most fireworks cruises start and end at the docks of Harborwalk Village and the Destin Boardwalk.

-There are many companies who offer fireworks cruises on Destin Harbor.
-The first one I went on was with Destin Snorkel and I had a great time.
-I liked the unobstructed view from the smaller boat and how they took us on an informative harbor cruise before the show.
+There are several companies that offer fireworks cruises on Destin Harbor.
+The first one I went on was with Destin Snorkel, and I had a great time.
+I liked the unobstructed view from the smaller boat and the informative harbor cruise before the show.

-I also went on a fireworks cruise aboard the Buccaneer Pirate Ship and that was fun too.
-The neat thing about the Pirate Ship was how tall it is so the view was spectacular over the harbor although there are more people on the boat.
+I also went on a fireworks cruise aboard the Buccaneer Pirate Ship, and that was fun too.
+The main advantage is how tall it is, so the view is spectacular over the harbor, although there are more people on board.

 6. Fireworks from West Jetties Harbor Beach Area